walmartlabs/lacinia/docs/tutorial/testing-1.rst

 from the tests.

-For our first test, we'll do some integration testing; our tests will start at the Lacinia step, and work all the way down to the database instance (running in our Docker container).
+For our first test, we'll do some integration testing; our tests will start at the Lacinia step from the diagram above, and work all the way down to the database instance (running in our Docker container).

 To that mind, we want to start up the schema connected to field resolvers, the ``db`` namespace, and the database itself.
-The easiest way to do this start up a new system, and extract the pieces we need.
+The easiest way to do this start up a new system, and extract the pieces we need from the running system map.

 First Test
 ----------